Bruce-A-R/SQRT_Project/Software Drafts/README.md

 ## SOFTWARE DRAFTS
 This folder contains older versions of all code written for SQRT.
+These main functions were substituted for more streamlined versions.
+Initial main functions performed all class initialisation and file writing on-site.
+Iteratively, the main functions became less cluttered, as tasks were assigned to the helper class functions (see operations_classes).

 ## Directory